javalin/website/pages/docs/docs-future.md

 (if you have added roles to the endpoint), but keep in mind that WebSockets are long lived, so it might be wise to perform a check in `wsBefore` too/instead.

 If you want to perform less restricted access management, you should consider using a `before` filter.

+<h2>!!!
+DOCS BELOW ARE UNFINISHED !!!</h2>

 ## Default responses